 Preventive Dental Care in Edmond, OK

 Here at Edmond Dental Center, preventive dentistry is at the heart of everything we do.
-Our Edmond general dentist, Dr. Michael Chandler, believes in taking a conservative approach to dental care, which allows us to save our patients time, money, and effort.
+Dr. Michael Chandler believes in taking a conservative approach to dental care, which allows us to save our patients time, money, and effort.

 Your teeth are a precious resource, so we will teach you how to care for them and ensure they last a lifetime.
 With consistent at-home dental care and regular visits for your routine exams and teeth cleanings, you give yourself the best chance of having a healthy smile for life.
 To schedule your next dental appointment in Edmond, give us a call today at (405) 330-4630!